jusw/ssdocs/guide.rst

 To add an XLL to your SpreadServe deployment you need to edit cfg\xll.txt.
 In the standard install it looks like this::

-    file:///c:/SpreadServe/ss0.2.0/bin/xlcall32.dll
-    file:///c:/SpreadServe/ss0.2.0/bin/quantlibxl-vc110-mt-s-1_4_0.xll
+    file:///c:/SpreadServe/ss0.2.0/bin/xlcall32.dll;cdecl;refreshdata
+    file:///c:/SpreadServe/ss0.2.0/bin/quantlibxl-vc110-mt-s-1_4_0.xll;cdecl;refreshdata
+    file:///c:/SpreadServe/ss0.2.0/bin/SSAddin.xll;stdcall;refreshdata

-To add your XLL, copy it to the bin directory, then add another line to xll.txt modelled on the the lines that reference xlcall32.dll and the QuantLib XLL.
+To add your XLL, copy it to the ``ss0.2.0/bin`` directory, then add another line to xll.txt modelled on the the lines that reference xlcall32.dll and the QuantLib XLL.
+Note that each line has three parts separated by semicolons.
+Firstly the path to the XLL, then the calling convention, and finally an RTD switch.
+The calling convention should be ``cdecl`` or ``stdcall``; XLLs implemented in C++ will probably be ``cdecl``, and those in
+C# ``stdcall``.
+However this is not a hard and fast rule, and if you're not sure which calling convention your XLL uses then examine it with dumpbin or depends and look at the exported symbols. `This article <http://blogs.msdn.com/b/oldnewthing/archive/2004/01/08/48616.aspx>`_ by the immortal Raymond Chen will enable you to determine whether you're seeing symbols using stdcall or cdecl.
+The third part of the line will be
+`refreshdata` or `norefreshdata`.
+It should always be set to the former unless you're using an XLL which generates RTD updates and you want to disable them.